apache/qpid-protonj2/protonj2-client-docs/Configuration.md

 ## Client Options

-Before creating a new connection a Client object is created which accept a ClientOptions object to configure it.
+Before creating a new connection a Client object is created which accepts a ClientOptions object to configure it.

+     ClientOptions clientOptions = new ClientOptions();
+     Client client = Client.create(clientOptions);

+The following options are available for configuration when creating a new **Client** instance.

 + **ClientOptions.id** Allows configuration of the AMQP Container Id used by newly created Connections, if none is set the Client instance will create a unique Container Id that will be assigned to all new connections.

 ## Connection Configuration Options

 The ConnectionOptions object can be provided to a Client instance when creating a new connection and allows configuration of several different aspects of the resulting Connection instance.

+     ConnectionOptions connectionOptions = new ConnectionOptions();
+     connectionOptions.username("user");
+     connectionOptions.password("pass");
+     Connection connection = client.connect(serverHost, serverPort, connectionOptions);

+The following options are available for configuration when creating a new **Connection**.

 + **ConnectionOptions.username** User name value used to authenticate the connection
 + **ConnectionOptions.password** The password value used to authenticate the connection